JaeyoonSSim/HiMix/README.md

 ```

 ## Acknowledgements
-Our paper is built based on [MMI-UNet](https://github.com/nguyenpbui/MMI-UNet) and [GuideDecoder](https://github.com/Junelin2333/LanGuideMedSeg-MICCAI2023).
+Our work is built based on [MMI-UNet](https://github.com/nguyenpbui/MMI-UNet) and [GuideDecoder](https://github.com/Junelin2333/LanGuideMedSeg-MICCAI2023).
 We really thank the authors for making the source code publicly available.